pkgforge-dev/Torzu-AppImage/README.md

 * [Latest Stable Release](https://github.com/pkgforge-dev/Torzu-AppImage/releases/latest)

+# READ THIS IF YOU HAVE ISSUES

+If you are on wayland (specially GNOME wayland) and get freezes or crahes you are likely affected by this issue that affects all Qt6 apps: https://github.com/pkgforge-dev/Citron-AppImage/issues/50

+To fix it simply set the env variable `QT_QPA_PLATFORM=xcb`

 ---

 AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.